donmccurdy/glTF-Transform/docs/INDEX.md

 <!-- NOTICE: This section is duplicated in README.md.
 Please keep them in sync. -->

 glTF-Transform supports reading, editing, and writing 3D models in glTF 2.0 format.
 Unlike 3D modeling tools — which are ideal for artistic changes to geometry, materials, and animation — glTF-Transform provides fast, reproducible, and lossless control of the low-level details in 3D model.
+The API automatically manages array indices and byte offsets, which would otherwise require careful management when editing files.
 These traits make it a good choice for bundling, splitting, or optimizing an existing model.
 It can also be used to apply quick fixes for common issues, to build a model procedurally, or to easily develop custom extensions on top of the glTF format.
 Because the core SDK is compatible with both Node.js and Web, glTF-Transform may be used to develop offline workflows and web applications alike.

 glTF-Transform is modular, and can be used in several ways: